outdreamer/build-a-cure-1/docs/reference/math_terms.md

 	- the layers of possible sets of core functions form the interface network
 	- vector: intersection of attributes value & direction
+		- vectors are a useful structure to store intents, ordered lists of objects having a common attribute, & variable value sets
 	- tensor:
 	- unit: lower-dimensional composable threshold for differentiation, syncing, & aggregation of filters (has overlap with interface)
 	- map: set of possible transform networks connecting two sets